axonops/documentation/docs/installation/kubernetes/minikube.md

 ### Memory

 The second most common problem is not enough memory (OOMKilled).
-You will see this often if you're node does not have enough memory to run the containers or if the `heap` settings for Cassandra are not right. `kubectl describe` command will be showing `Error 127` when this occurs.
+You will see this often if your node does not have enough memory to run the containers or if the `heap` settings for Cassandra are not right. `kubectl describe` command will be showing `Error 127` when this occurs.

 In the `values.yaml` file adjust the heap options to match your hardware: